krismac/TeamFonz/README.md

 Cohort management
 ```

-## Specification
-CodeClan instructors required that we establish a project to create an application in 5 days (during Week 15 of CodeClan) using core Javascript with the frameworks.

-Our trello/kanban dynamically compared our MoSCoW requirements with our backlog/work breakdown status.

-The website should take in some input, and display the breakdown of the data in a graph.

-# Development
+## Development
 We self organised around 4 sprints, focusing on particular features and functionality within the days.
 The days were kicked off with a stand-up to support retrospective and re-planning and closed our day with a huddle and code remerges.
-We took turns in being Scrum Master each day and regularly took turns to drive.
+Our trello/kanban dynamically compared our MoSCoW requirements with our backlog/work breakdown status

 Our first exercise involved a short burst of independent research followed by a brainstorming session to determine core functionality (MVP) and data sources/approaches.
 The remainder of sprint 1 involved agreeing user journey/requirements and work breakdown along with laying groundwork such as creating a workflow to support code management around Github.